interledgerjs/ilp/docs/README.template.md

   // Note the user of this module must implement the method for
   // communicating packet and condition from the recipient to the sender

-  const quote = yield ILP.ILQP.quoteByPacket(sender, packet)
+  const quote = await ILP.ILQP.quoteByPacket(sender, packet)
   console.log('got quote:', quote)

-  yield sender.sendTransfer({
+  await sender.sendTransfer({
     id: uuid(),
     to: quote.connectorAccount,
     amount: quote.sourceAmount,